cerner/terra-toolkit/docs/guides/UpgardeGuide-v5/UpgradePart2.md

 Additionally, the global refresh was removed for many reasons.
 The `browser.refresh()` command ends the current selenium session and sends a new session request and resets the state on the page for to be made for each Mocha `it` block.
 This resulted in badly written tests, decreased test stability and often 'hid' buggy behavior by chopping the browser integration testing into pieces rather than testing the behavior of full integration workflow.

 <details>
-<summary>How many time did you accidentally write the following in a wdio spec?</summary>
+<summary>How many times did you accidentally write the following in a wdio spec?</summary>

 ```js
 const viewports = Terra.viewports(['tiny', 'small']);